 We continuously assess the execution venues available in respect to any product that we trade in order to ensure they continue to allow us to provide you with the best possible results for your orders.

-The CFG execution venues report is available to download at this link.
-Updated data is available upon request.
-The list is not exhaustive but represents those execution venues and third parties that we place significant reliance upon.
+The CFG execution venues can be found at www.cfglobal.com which details the instruments we are involved with and which execution venues are used for each instrument.
+The list is not exhaustive but represents those execution venues and vendors that we place significant reliance upon.

 We believe that the execution venues detailed are appropriate to providing best execution to you as these venues enable us to obtain, on a consistent basis, the best possible result for the execution of client orders.
 The charges passed down to the client are consistent with the cost to the firm of dealing with each execution venue so as not to unfairly discriminate against any one execution venue.

 Where we are not responsible for the actual execution but instead transmit the order to a third party for execution, we will ensure that the third party is contracted to providing us best execution.

 In certain financial instruments, there may only be one execution venue, and in executing a trade in such circumstances we shall presume that we have provided the best possible result in respect of these types of financial instruments.

 The fees that CFG charge the client are detailed in a client commission schedule mutually agreed prior to trading.
 CFG receive no inducements from any execution venue.

 CFG monitors the effectiveness of its order execution arrangements and order execution policy on an on-going basis to identify and, where appropriate, correct any deficiencies.